olibu/webclipper/README.md

 After the installation of the Profile in "settings" of you device you will see an app icon on your homescreen.

+# Todo:

+* Loading of images from URL
+* Sizecheck for images
+* PWA
+* Storage if Web Clips for later changes

 # Credits

 Example to locally load an image.